Mats Wieffer

-Mats Henrik Berne Wieffer (born 16 November 1999) is a Dutch professional footballer who plays as a defensive midfielder or right-back for Premier League club Brighton & Hove Albion and the Netherlands national team.
+Mats Henrik Berne Wieffer (born 16 November 1999) is a Dutch professional footballer who plays as a right-back or defensive midfielder for Premier League club Brighton & Hove Albion and the Netherlands national team.

 Club career

-FC Twente
+Twente

-Born in Borne, Wieffer played youth football for RKSV NEO aged 5 before joining FC Twente's academy at the age of 10.
-He made one Derde Divisie appearance for Jong FC Twente in the 2017–18 season, prior to making his professional debut for Twente on 30 October 2018 in a 4–2 KNVB Beker win over VV Noordwijk, coming on a substitute for Aitor Cantalapiedra.
+Born in Borne, Wieffer played youth football for RKSV NEO at the age of five, before joining Twente's academy at the age of ten.
+He made one Derde Divisie appearance for Jong Twente in the 2017–18 season, prior to making his professional debut for Twente on 30 October 2018 in a 4–2 KNVB Beker win over VV Noordwijk, coming on a substitute for Aitor Cantalapiedra.
 He made his league debut in a 2–0 win over TOP Oss in March 2019.
-FC Twente were promoted to the Eredivisie as champions of the Eerste Divisie in the same season, but Wieffer did not appear for FC Twente's first team in the 2019–20 season.
+Twente were promoted to the Eredivisie as champions of the Eerste Divisie in the same season, but Wieffer did not appear for Twente's first team in the 2019–20 season.